deepskies/cosmoNODE/logistics/log.md

 		+ ode_flux almost ready for testing, last leg of debugging and tensor shape fitting

 		+ have a meeting at 3, wouldn't be able to finish, cleaned repository

+	+ 3:00 - 4:30 PM

+		+ RL meeting, back to ODE

+		+ got the tensor datatypes worked out, but there is a shape issue